IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

   * Impersonate by using the victim's online identity, as accessed through the device, to publicly post information that can be private or fake.

-* Exposing of private information or media: This attack builds on top of other attacks.
+* Exposing Private Information or Media: This attack often builds on other the forms of attack.
-  Once an attacker has access to an account or device, they can use this access to gather private information or private media stored in it.
-This can later be used for threatening, extortion, doxing (posting private information), and more.
+  Once an attacker gains access to an account or device, they can harvest sensitive data, including personal and/or private media, messages, and private documents.
+This stolen information can then be used to threaten, extort, or humiliate the victim.
+For example, intimate images may be used for blackmail, or private details such as bank account and tax information may be exploited.
+The attacker may also engage in doxxing by publicly sharing private details to damage the victim’s reputation or relationships.
-  It can also be used to gather information regarding bank accounts, tax information and more.

-* Denial of access: This attack can be built on top of other attacks.
-It can consist of denying access to a device, but also denying access to the Internet in general by destroying routers (or network devices), changing Wi-Fi passwords or network settings.
-The goal is to disallow access to services, or contact with family and friends.
+* Denial of Access: This attack can also be built upon previous ones, and its objective is to block the victim's access to essential services.
+It can include physical measures such as destroying routers or network devices, changing Wi-Fi passwords, or modifying network settings.
-  It can also take the form of disrupting digital communications by flooding a victim's communication tool with unwanted messages or by sending a virus program.

-* Threats: This attack can be considered as a dimension of the previous attack as it can result on a denial of access attack.
-It consists on sending e-mail, chat-based messages or social media messages that threatens, insults, or harasses a victim.
+  This prevents the victim from connecting to the Internet or accessing online services.
+  Denial of access may also target financial abuse, such as restricting the victim's access to online banking or digital wallets, making it difficult or impossible for them to manage their finances.
+  Denial of access can also extend to digital communication disruptions, such as flooding the victim’s communication platforms with unwanted messages or deploying viruses to compromise their devices.
+The goal is to isolate the victim, severing their connection to the outside world, including family, friends, and support networks.

+* Threats: Often intertwined with denial of access, threats involve sending harassing or abusive messages via email, chat, or social media.
+These messages may include insults, intimidation, or direct threats of harm.
+The purpose is to instill fear, destabilize the victim's emotional state, and force compliance, either by causing distress or pushing the victim toward further harmful actions.
+Threats can escalate into more severe attacks, including denial of access or exposure of private information.

-* Harrassing: Harrassment can be anonymous, but a victim often knows from whom harrassment messages/actions come from; but, due to its anonymity, it is unable to hold atackers accountable.
-The systems we have in place often need that harrassment content is permanently available so that an investigation takes place.
-This enhances the abuse a victim is suffering.
-This type of attack appears in different dimensions:
+* Harassment: Harassment can be anonymous, but in many cases, the victim knows the identity of the attacker.
+However, due to the anonymity of certain platforms, the victim may struggle to hold the perpetrator accountable.
+The systems in place often require that harassing content be permanently available for investigation, but this can, in turn, prolong the victim's exposure to the abuse.
-  * On-going harassment with the goal of intimidation, humiliation and monitoring.
-  * Harrassment that appears after a victim has [disconnected] to continue coercion.
-When the abuser no longer has any physical control over the victim they can start to stalk them.
+  Harassment can manifest in various forms and dimensions:
+  * Ongoing Harassment: This type of harassment is persistent, with the goal of intimidating, humiliating, and psychologically tormenting the victim.
+It often involves repeated messages, threats, or actions that make the victim feel unsafe or violated.
+  * Post-Disconnection Harassment: Once the attacker no longer has physical control over the victim, they may resort to cyberstalking or continued harassment online.
+This form of abuse allows the attacker to maintain control over the victim by stalking their digital presence, often through social media, messaging platforms, or by monitoring their activities in other ways.

 ## Means of attacking